alldbi/ChatFlow/examples/e3/README.md

 ```

 Next, create the retrieval node, chitchat node, and the SQL retriever node.
-Please note that for these nodes, the user query and input variable should be set to `user_message`.
+Please note that for these nodes, the user query and input variable should be set to `user_message` since, initially, we had set the user message in `node_start` to be `user_message`.
+The SQL retriever node only returns the records or the result of aggregate functions (such as average, sum, count, etc.).
+To provide a proper response to the user, you need to add another string output node to format and present the retrieved information.

 ```python
 chitchat_prompt = """..."""